We all love playing tennis, but we may not enjoy practicing as much.

 Often, coaches find it frustrating to see their players not dedicating enough time to practice the skills they learn.

 Playing the game is obviously more fun than the repetition required to hone skills like the forehand down the line, kick serve, or drop shot.

 So, what can coaches or tennis parents do to engage players in practicing their skills more often?

 It all depends on the players: are they beginners, intermediate, or advanced?

-Let them know that by the time the next lesson comes you would like to hear about the games or drills they did; show interest and give them tasks to accomplish: 50 backhands down the line, 100 serves, play two sets with a friend, rally 200 balls over the net, etc.
+If they are beginners, give them ideas for fun tennis drills and games they can practice alone, with a friend, or with a family member.
+Let them know that you would like to hear about the games or drills they tried before the next lesson.
+Show interest and give them tasks to accomplish, such as hitting 50 backhands down the line, serving 100 times, playing two sets with a friend, rallying 200 balls over the net, and so on.

 To learn more about how to create exciting practice drills and lesson plans for tennis, check out the Lesson Plans section at WebTennis24.